kaikoh95/CSharpApp/README.md

+# Work In Progress
 Project built while tinkering with Visual Studio and C#.